 Improves keyboarding skill, including keyboard proficiency, speed, and accuracy.
 May be taken any time after one has learned the keyboard and is keyboarding approximately 25 words per minute.
 Prerequisite: Grade of C or better in CA121 or consent of instructor.
 Each course may be repeated for a maximum of two credits each.
-F, W, Sp, Su
+Offered as needed.